939292908/demo/README.md

 npm install

 # serve with hot reload at localhost:8080
+npm start

+# serve with hot reload at localhost:8080
 npm run dev

 # serve for production with hot reload at localhost:8080